 A7.
 ACUPUNCTURE AND NON-SPECIALIST 11.
-NON-SPECIALIST PRACTITIONER PRACTITIONER ITEMS PREGNANCY SUPPORT COUNSELLING who is registered with the Chief Executive Medicare as meeting the credentialing requirements for provision of this service for the purpose of providing non-directive pregnancy support counselling to a person who: (a) is currently pregnant; or (b) has been pregnant in the 12 months preceding the provision of the first service to which this item or items 4001, 81000, 81005 or 81010 applies in relation to that pregnancy (See para AN.7.25, AN.7.1 of explanatory notes to this Category) Fee: \$61.30 Benefit: 100% = \$61.30Extended Medicare Safety Net Cap: \$183.90 A7.
+NON-SPECIALIST PRACTITIONER PRACTITIONER ITEMS PREGNANCY SUPPORT COUNSELLING provision of this service for the purpose of providing non-directive pregnancy support counselling to a person who: (a) is currently pregnant; or (b) has been pregnant in the 12 months preceding the provision of the first service to which this item or items 4001, 81000, 81005 or 81010 applies in relation to that pregnancy (See para AN.7.25, AN.7.1 of explanatory notes to this Category) Fee: \$62.30 Benefit: 100% = \$62.30Extended Medicare Safety Net Cap: \$186.90 A7.
 ACUPUNCTURE AND NON-SPECIALIST 12.
 NON-SPECIALIST PRACTITIONER VIDEO PRACTITIONER ITEMS CONFERENCING CONSULTATION Group A7.
 Acupuncture and Non-Specialist Practitioner Items Subgroup 12.
-Non-Specialist Practitioner video conferencing consultation Professional attendance at consulting rooms of at least 5 minutes in duration (whether or not continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing consultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) either: (i) is located both: (A) within a telehealth eligible area; and (B) at the time of the attendance-at least 15 kms by road from the specialist or physician mentioned in paragraph (a); or (ii) is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service: for which a direction made under subsection 19(2) of the Act applies (See para AN.7.26, AN.7.1 of explanatory notes to this Category) Fee: \$18.30 Benefit: 100% = \$18.30812 Extended Medicare Safety Net Cap: \$54.90 Professional attendance not in consulting rooms of at least 5 minutes in duration (whether or not continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing consultation with a specialist or consultant physician; and (b) is not an admitted patient; and

-(c) is not a care recipient in a residential care service; and

-(d) is located both:
+Non-Specialist Practitioner video conferencing consultation Professional attendance at consulting rooms of at least 5 minutes in duration (whether or not continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing consultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) either: (i) is located both: (A) within a telehealth eligible area; and (B) at the time of the attendance-at least 15 kms by road from the specialist or physician mentioned in paragraph (a); or (ii) is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service: for which a direction made under subsection 19(2) of the Act applies (See para AN.7.26, AN.7.1 of explanatory notes to this Category) Benefit: 100% = \$18.60 812 Extended Medicare Safety Net Cap: \$55.80 Professional attendance not in consulting rooms of at least 5 minutes in duration (whether or not continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing consultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) is not a care recipient in a residential care service; and (d) is located both: